-3.1 Policy and Procedures for Privacy Training and Awareness
+5.1 Policy and Procedures for Privacy Training and Awareness

-CCN has developed and implemented a policy ("Privacy and Security Training") that requires CCN agents to complete initial and ongoing privacy and security training and identifies the procedures to be followed for privacy training.
-CCN conducts its privacy and security training through an online module that was prepared by a professional privacy consultant.
-CCN requires all staff to complete privacy training both upon commencement of employment and annually at the start of every fiscal year in April.
+CorHealth has developed and implemented the policy, "Privacy and Security Training" that requires CorHealth agents to complete initial and ongoing privacy and security training and identifies the procedures to be followed for privacy training.
+CorHealth conducts its privacy and security training through an online module that was originally prepared by a professional privacy consultant.
+CorHealth requires all staff to complete privacy training both upon commencement of employment and annually thereafter.
 Agents must complete the privacy and security training program prior to being given access to personal health information.
 The privacy and security training is updated as required with regard to any recommendations made in privacy impact assessments, privacy and security audits, the investigation of privacy and security breaches and privacy and security complaints, as well as IPC guidance, updated legislation or regulations, or privacy and security best practices.

-CCN requires all staff to take the online privacy and security training in order to understand how to protect personal health information and to learn about privacy and security in general.
-CCN's privacy training program provides at minimum a description of the duties and responsibilities that arise as a result of CCN's status under PHIPA.
-It also includes training on the limitations placed on access and use of personal health information by agents through CCN policy.
+CorHealth requires all staff to take the online privacy and security training to understand how to protect personal health information and to learn about privacy and security in general.
+CorHealth's privacy training program provides, at minimum, a description of the duties and responsibilities that arise as a result of CorHealth's status under PHIPA.
+It also includes training on the limitations placed on access and use of personal health information by agents through CorHealth policy.

-Thus, while not all CCN employees have access to personal health information, all CCN staff members are required to complete privacy training regardless of their level of access to personal health information.
-Similarly all other agents including Regional Cardiac Care Coordinators and Data Clerks at hospitals, Interface Technologies staff, and our hosting agent, Cancer Care Ontario, are required to take our privacy training based on their role and usage of personal health information.
+While not all CorHealth employees have access to personal health information, all CorHealth staff members are required to complete initial and ongoing privacy training regardless of their level of access to personal health information.
+Similarly, all other agents including Regional Cardiac Care Coordinators and Data Clerks at hospitals, Interface Technologies staff, and our hosting agent, Cancer Care Ontario (prior to July 2017), are required to take initial and ongoing privacy training based on their role and usage of personal health information.
 This ensures that every agent has the highest level of training.
-A log is maintained of all agents of CCN who have completed privacy training.
+A log is maintained of all agents of CorHealth who have completed initial and ongoing privacy training.